dansteen/controlled-compose/README.md

 Re-implementation of docker-compose that allows greater control over the container startup process.

 Docker-Compose is a great tool.
 However, when trying to use it in a CI/CD pipeline, it has a few issues.
 Most noticeable of these is the lack of ability to manage the startup process of the containers in your composition.
 Docker-compose will start up the containers in order, however it will not wait for applications to be "ready", and it will happily continue starting containers in the event of failures up the chain.
 Docker-compose does have the option to --abort-on-container-exit, but sometimes containers are running one-off configuration commands, and are supposed to exit.
-These as, well as a few other issues, led to the creation of controlled-compose - an application that gives you control over how your containers are started, what constitutes a successful or failed start, and what events to wait for prior to continue starting containers.
+These, as well as a few other issues, led to the creation of controlled-compose - an application that gives you control over how your containers are started, what constitutes a successful or failed start, and what events to wait for prior to continue starting containers.

 Controlled-compose uses [libcompose](https://github.com/docker/libcompose) for most of it's docker interaction.